timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 016-NATIONAL SCIENCE FOUNDATION/CHAPTER 016-NATIONAL SCIENCE FOUNDATION.md

 #### (e) Applications
 * An eligible entity seeking a grant under this section shall submit an application to the Director at such time, in such manner, and containing such information as the Director may require.

+### §1862t.
+Supporting veterans in STEM education and computer science
+#### (a) Supporting veteran involvement in scientific research and STEM education
+* The Director shall, through the research and education activities of the Foundation, encourage veterans to study and pursue careers in STEM and computer science, in coordination with other Federal agencies that serve veterans.

+#### (b) Veteran outreach plan
+* Not later than 180 days after February 11, 2020, the Director shall submit to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a plan for how the Foundation can enhance its outreach efforts to veterans.
+Such plan shall—

+  * (1) report on the Foundation's existing outreach activities;

+  * (2) identify the best method for the Foundation to leverage existing authorities and programs to facilitate and support veterans in STEM careers and studies, including teaching programs; and

+  * (3) include options for how the Foundation could track veteran participation in research and education programs of the Foundation, and describe any barriers to collecting such information.

+#### (c) National Science Board indicators report
+* The National Science Board shall provide in its annual report on indicators of the state of science and engineering in the United States any available and relevant data on veterans in science and engineering careers or education programs.

+#### (d) to (g) Omitted
+#### (h) Veterans and military families STEM education interagency working group
+* #### (1) In general
+  * The Director of the Office of Science and Technology Policy shall establish, or designate, an interagency working group to improve veteran and military spouse equity and representation in STEM fields.

+* #### (2) Duties of interagency working group
+  * An interagency working group established under paragraph (1) shall develop and facilitate the implementation by participating agencies of a strategic plan, which shall—

+    * (A) specify and prioritize short- and long-term objectives;

+    * (B) specify the common metrics that will be used by Federal agencies to assess progress toward achieving such objectives;

+    * (C) identify barriers veterans face in reentering the workforce, including a lack of formal STEM education, career guidance, and the process of transferring military credits and skills to college credits;

+    * (D) identify barriers military spouses face in establishing careers in STEM fields;

+    * (E) describe the approaches that each participating agency will take to address administratively the barriers described in subparagraphs (C) and (D); and

+    * (F) identify any barriers that require Federal or State legislative or regulatory changes in order to be addressed.

+* #### (3) Report
+  * The Director of the Office of Science and Technology Policy shall—

+    * (A) not later than 1 year after February 11, 2020, submit to Congress the strategic plan required under paragraph (2); and

+    * (B) include in the annual report required by section 6621(d) of this title a description of any progress made in carrying out the activities described in paragraph (2) of this subsection.

+* #### (4) Sunset
+  * An interagency working group established under paragraph (1) shall terminate on the date that is 3 years after the date that it is established.

+### §1862u.
+NSF support of research on opioid addiction
+* The Director of the National Science Foundation, in consultation with the Director of the National Institutes of Health, shall support merit-reviewed and competitively awarded research on the science of opioid addiction.

+### §1862v.
+National Science Foundation research
+#### (a) In general
+* The Director of the National Science Foundation, in consultation with the Director of the National Institutes of Health and the Director of the National Institute of Mental Health and taking into consideration prioritized research agendas or strategic plans, as appropriate, shall, subject to the availability of appropriations, award grants on a competitive, merit-reviewed basis to institutions of higher education (or consortia of such institutions) to support multidisciplinary, fundamental research with potential relevance to suicide, including potential relevance to prevention and treatment, including, but not limited to—

+  * (1) basic understanding of human social behavior;

+  * (2) the neural basis of human cognition;

+  * (3) basic understanding of cognitive, linguistic, social, cultural, and biological processes related to human development across the lifespan;

+  * (4) basic understanding of perceptual, motor, and cognitive processes, and their interaction, in typical human behavior; and

+  * (5) basic understanding of the relevance of drug and alcohol abuse.

+#### (b) Encouraging applications from early career researchers
+* To promote the development of early career researchers, in awarding funds under subsection (a), the Director of the National Science Foundation shall encourage applications submitted by early career researchers, including doctoral students or postdoctoral researchers.

 ### §1863.
 National Science Board
 #### (a) Composition; appointment; establishment of policies of the Foundation
 * The Board shall consist of twenty-four members to be appointed by the President and of the Director ex officio.
 In addition to any powers and functions otherwise granted to it by this chapter, the Board shall establish the policies of the Foundation, within the framework of applicable national policies as set forth by the President and the Congress.